elysiajs/documentation/docs/patterns/websocket.md

 Unlike HTTP where our client repeatedly asking the website for information and waiting for a reply each time, WebSocket sets up a direct line where our client and server can send messages back and forth directly, making the conversation quicker and smoother without having to start over each message.

 SocketIO is a popular library for WebSocket, but it is not the only one.
-Elysia uses [uWebSocket](https://github.com/uNetworking/uWebSockets) which Bun use under the hood with the same API.
+Elysia uses [uWebSocket](https://github.com/uNetworking/uWebSockets) which Bun uses under the hood with the same API.

 To use websocket, simply call `Elysia.ws()`: